pyblosxom/pyblosxom/docs/source/about_pyblosxom.rst

 Entries, categories, storage:

-* PyBlosxom stores everything as files on the file system--there is no database
+* PyBlosxom stores everything as files on the file system---there is no database
 * Each blog entry is a file.
 * Blog entry files are stored in a directory hierarchy in your *datadir*.
 * Each subdirectory in your *datadir* corresponds to a category of